sixiangdeweicao/DET/README.md

 sudo python3 --input=DataDir/yourdata --output=StoreDir --budget=500  --IPv6=loacl Ipv6 address --delta=16 --beta=16
 ```
 # Data
+In order to support IPv6 network related research, we provide more data about hitlist(active IPv6 addresses) and address fingerprint information.

-If you want more data about active IPv6 addresses or fingerprint information of IPv6 addresses, you can send a request to sgl18@mails.tsinghua.edu.cn.
+If you want more data, you can send a request to sgl18@mails.tsinghua.edu.cn.
 The request should include the work department, the purpose of data usage, and the data content obtained.